IBM/kar/docs/KAR.md

 should only be invoked when no application component is running.

-Alternatively, the `drain` command preserves the state explicitly created by the application but cancels all pending requests.
-Intuitively, it flushes Kafka queues for the target application but does not affect Redis.
+Alternatively, the `drain` command preserves the state explicitly created by the application but drops all pending requests.
+Intuitively, it flushes Kafka queues for the target application (and the corresponding runtime state in Redis) but it preserves the application state Redis.
 ```
 kar drain -app demo
 ```